adamchandra/boxter/README.md

 A port of the boxes library, written by Brent Yorgey under the attached copyright[1].

+- Todo
+  - Create utility functions to ease the process of using blocks of text with the boxes formatting library, i.e., convert a newline sep string into a seq[string] without '\n's,

+  - Integrate colorizing lib

+  - Create 'border' functions

 - Preliminary notes on translation of haskell to Scala: